 After the training phase is complete, it is tested with data that was not seen during the training phase to determine whether the model is capable of genericizing and predicting if a newly exposed case is fraudulent or not.

-Some examples of how machine learning can benefit financial institutions include:
+Some examples of how machine learning in AML compliance can benefit financial institutions include:

 - Advanced transaction monitoring to glean patterns or identify potentially suspicious transactions